 As shown in the first example of this section, a mordent that consists of the principal note, the note beneath it, and the principal note again is notated with a vertical line that runs through the typical notation.
 This is called an inverted mordent.

-A turn can be played however desired, but the examples on the left illustrate general timing.
+A turn can be played however desired, but the examples above illustrate general timing.

 In Haydn’s time, trills, mordents, and turns were still very popular.
 Listen to his Divertimento in C and notice that it has several mordents and a trill in just the first page of the beginning movement, and in the second page, he added more than ten turns.

 The appoggiatura is derived from the Italian appoggiare, meaning “to lean”.
 Appoggiaturas are important melodically because they are used to indicate suspension before a final resolution.
-They always come on the beat and are usually held for half the main note, when the main note is divisible by two.
-When the main note is dotted, the appoggiatura is held for two-thirds of the value of the main note.
+They always come on the beat and are usually held for half the principal note, when the principal note is divisible by two.
+When the main note is dotted, the appoggiatura is held for two-thirds the value of the main note.

 Appoggiaturas can be written four ways: (1) The ascending appoggiatura (or forefall) written with a small note; (2) the descending appoggiatura (or backfall) with a small note; (3) the ascending appoggiatura with a hook; and (4) the descending appoggiatura with a hook.(3 and 4 are the same as 1 and 2, just with different notations.)